 10,000 Words: Where Journalism and Technology Meet

+Now here is a mid-October holiday I can get behind!
+National Day on Writing, founded by the intrepid National Council of Teachers of English (NCTE), celebrates writing of all ilks and advocates for us all to be better writers.
 Every Monday we post a roundup of interesting communications news and articles from the past week.
 Here are a few I was intrigued by.

 What have you been reading, listening to, and watching?
 Add a comment or suggest a link for next week.